In the search for the best and most excellent surf spots, we move to the south-east coast of America.

 Maybe you can’t really get to Hawaii or Australia right now, and, if not, you might want to feed your hunger for waves, here in sunny Florida.

-These are the best and most famous surfing spots that need to be checked out when you head to Florida.
+Next, we review the best and most famous surfing spots that need to be checked out when you head to Florida.

 Located in the super ritzy area of West Palm Beach, this is the place where the rich and famous come for a vacation or partying.